hei-school/cc-d4-rice-cooker-ci-Fanirykeziah/README.md

 * Plugged In
 * Power On/Off: It doesn't work if you haven't Plugged In
 * Cooking mode: Make mode to cooking with a timer , you can't cooking if your rice cooker isn't power on
 * Cancel : exit all operations and make PluggedIn and PowerOn off

-### Installation
+### Requierements
 Installing Python :
 https://www.python.org/downloads/release/python-390/